 The Amazon is the largest tropical rainforest and perhaps the most well-known region in the world, but decades of deforestation have left it under serious threat.
 By supporting our new appeal: Protecting the Ecuadorian Amazon, you can help communities safeguard their land in the Orellana province of Northeast Ecuador.

-This Autumn, we need your help to raise £1.3 million to enable our partner Nature and Culture in Ecuador (NCE) to establish a new Provincial Protected Area in Orellana.
+This Autumn, we need your help to raise £1.3 million to enable our partner Nature and Culture in Ecuador to establish a new Provincial Protected Area in Orellana.
 With your generous support, NCE will bring local governments and Indigenous communities together over the next four years to protect an estimated 747,000 hectares of vital forest – that’s an area significantly larger than the county of Devon.

 By supporting this appeal, your donations will: